 The City is aware of the control deficiency, which is an unavoidable consequence of the financial restrictions of small cities.
 Each year the City has a presentation from our auditor to the Council after the audit is performed.
 Management recognizes that it is not economically feasible to fully correct this finding; it is aware of the deficiency and is relying on oversight by management and the Council to monitor the deficiency.
 The Administrator may attend future classes dealing with governmental financial/accounting practices.

-City of Harmony, Minnesota Schedule of Findings and Responses (Continued) For the Year Ended December 31, 2022
+Schedule of Findings and Responses (Continued) For the Year Ended December 31, 2022 properly state amounts for the current year.